-money market fund Mutual funds that invest in short-term debt instruments and offer their investors check-writing privileges; thus, they are essentially interest-bearing checking accounts.
+money market fund A mutual fund that invests in short-term debt instruments and offers investors check-writing privileges; thus, it amounts to an interest-bearing checking account.

-Monte Carlo simulation analysis A risk analysis technique in which a computer is used to simulate probable future events and thus to estimate the profitability and risk of a project.
+Monte Carlo simulation analysis A risk analysis technique in which a computer is used to simulate probable future events and thus to estimate the likely profitability and risk of a project.

-mortgage bond A bond for which the corporation pledges certain assets as security.
+mortgage bond A bond for which a corporation pledges certain assets as security.
 All such bonds are written subject to an indenture.

-multinational (global) corporation A corporation that operates in two or more countries.
+multinational (or global) corporation A corporation that operates in two or more countries.

 municipal bond Issued by state and local governments.
-The interest earned on most municipal bonds is exempt from federal taxes, and also from state taxes if the holder is a resident of the issuing state.
+The interest earned on most municipal bonds is exempt from federal taxes and also from state taxes if the holder is a resident of the issuing state.

-municipal bond insurance An insurance company guarantees to pay the coupon and principal payments should the issuer of the bond (the municipality) default.
+municipal bond insurance An insurance company guarantees to pay the coupon and principal payments should the issuer of the bond (the municipality)

+default.
 This reduces the risk to investors who are willing to accept a lower coupon rate for an insured bond issue compared to an uninsured issue.